 Fuzzy sets and rules.
 Fuzzy inference.

-Evolutionary algorithms, evolutionary loop, selection mechanisms, variation operators.
-Particle swarm optimisation.
+Evolutionary algorithms, selection mechanisms, variation operators.
+Swarm intelligence.

 6. Data Mining